PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab16_Client_Testing_of_Wireframe_Prototypes.md

 ---

 # Datalab 16: Client Testing of Wireframe Prototypes
 The last day of the block, and the last datalab of block C. Time goes fast!
-Today, we're simply going to use our time to make a client presentation in the form of a video walkthrough of our application!
+Today, we're simply going to use our time to make a client presentation where you'll give a demo of your application!
 We'll have the time to employ all the design and testing techniques we learned the last two weeks as well.

 ## Learning Objectives:
-After this module, you'll be able to record a client presentation.
+After this module, you'll be able to demo your prototype to clients.

 Table of contents:
-1. Iterate on wireframe Prototype: 0 - 6 hours
+1. Iterate on wireframe Prototype & work on presentation: 0 - 6 hours
-2. Client presenation: 1 - 2 hours
+2. Client presentation: 0.5 hours --> Check the schedule on Teams!
-3. Module reflection: 0.5 hours
+3. Module reflection: 0.5 hours --> 16:30

-**Note that the module reflection will take place at 13:30 because your lecturer Bram has to attend a PhD defence of a friend!**

 ## Questions or issues?